judeleonard/Hamoye_Project/README.md

 # Introduction
-# Exploratory Data Analysis on Electricity
+### Exploratory Data Analysis on Electricity/Intenship assessment for stage-one

 I aimed to explore fuel utility data to understand the maps and patterns using statistical approach on